rickithadi/bigduckmusic.com/src/pages/features/2021-02-21-weekly-picks-21st-february-2021.md

   - mary sue
   - Trust The Chaos
 ---
-**Our top picks this week - hilarious indie rock from deførmed, hazily viscous hip-hop from Mary Sue , and a nu-metal effort from Trust The Chaos!**
+**Our top picks this week - a hilarious indie rock bop from deførmed, hazily viscous hip-hop from Mary Sue , and a nu-metal effort from Trust The Chaos!**

 # deførmed